Liemaeu/openSUSE-Tumbleweed-Basics-Installer/README.md

 ./Install.sh
 ```

-Alternatively you can run the gui (KDialog) version:
+Or you can run the gui (KDialog) version:

 ```
 chmod +x Install-GUI.sh